A single number for healthcare access — measured, not guessed

 Government datasets

-Conditions scored per ZIP
+Conditions scored per ZIP Code

 What we saw

-- No way to compare two ZIP codes on healthcare — only crime, schools, and walkability
+- No way to compare two ZIP Codes on healthcare — only crime, schools, and walkability

 - Existing tools rank providers or facilities, never the whole system